deblevine/MCI-DeM_LSPQ/README.md

 # MCI-DeM_LSPQ

 This repository contains files pertaining to the Levine et al. project entitled "The Association between Mild Cognitive Impairment Diagnosis and Patient Treatment Preferences: A Survey of Older Adults."
+Questions can be directed to Rachael Whitney at whitnera@med.umich.edu.

 ## MCI DeM Objectives